JattKisaan/campd-visualizer/README.md

 automatically.
 Still, when you know that queries will occur along certain dimensions, say Year or State, you can manually specify these columns as partition column(s).
-So if you partition on the Year column, for example, the parquet dataformat will break your data which spans over N years into one or more files in N separate subdirectories.
+So if you partition on the Year column, for example, the parquet data format will break your data which spans over N years into one or more files in N separate subdirectories.
 So for queries asking for data in 2003, for example, would only read the files in the subdirectory `Year=2003`, and parquet readers can intelligently leverage this information.
 The most common implementation of this is called Hive Partitioning.
 The name "Hive" is probably an arbitrary historical artifact.